-What is session management and why is it important?
+What is session management, and why is it important?

 Session management is used to facilitate secure interactions between a user and some service or application and applies to a sequence of requests and responses associated with that particular user.
-When a user has an ongoing session with a web application, they are submitting requests within their session and often times are providing potentially sensitive information.
+When a user has an ongoing session with a web application, they are submitting requests within their session and oftentimes are providing potentially sensitive information.
 The application may retain this information and/or track the status of the user during the session across multiple requests.
 More importantly, it is critical that the application has a means of protecting private data belonging to each unique user, especially within authenticated sessions.

 Session tokens serve to identify a user’s session within the HTTP traffic being exchanged between the application and all of its users.
 HTTP traffic on its own is stateless, meaning each request is processed independently, even if they are related to the same session.
 Thus, session management is crucial for directing these web interactions and these tokens are vital as they’re passed back and forth between the user and the web application.
 Each request and response made will have an associated session token which allows the application to remember distinct information about the client using it.
-Session cookies were designed to help manage sessions, however there are several properties of the cookie that must be configured and implemented correctly to prevent potential compromises.
+Session cookies were designed to help manage sessions, however, there are several properties of the cookie that must be configured and implemented correctly to prevent potential compromises.

 Enforcing correct session management often boils down to the protection and security of the session keys.
 There is a plethora of vulnerabilities introduced with insecure session cookies, which can be leveraged by an attacker to take advantage of an authenticated user session.
-Adversaries can take measures to brute force, predict, and expose session tokens which ultimately can lead to session hijacking where the malicious party can then impersonate the victim and perform actions from their account.
+Adversaries can take measures to brute force, predict, and expose session tokens which ultimately can lead to session hijacking, where the malicious party can then impersonate the victim and perform actions from their account.

-Session fixation can also take place if the properties of a session token allows an attacker to fixate the token of the user once authenticated, it can then also be used to hijack the session.
+Session fixation can also take place if the properties of a session token allows an attacker to fixate the token of the user once authenticated.
+It can then also be used to hijack the session.
 Alternatively, this issue may arise if the application fails to check for consistent user information throughout the session, reuses session tokens across all forms of access to the service, and sets cookies without proper validity periods.

 Once a user’s session is hijacked, an adversary now has the opportunity to make changes permitted to the victim from their account and perform actions that could be dangerous as well as administrative tasks such as adding/removing users, assigning privileges, etc. The more privileges the victim has within the service, the more severe the attack can be.

-New session tokens should be generated at every stage of a session; as soon as a user visits the application, when they provide correct credentials, and when a user logs out of their account.
+New session tokens should be generated at every stage of a session: as soon as a user visits the application, when they provide correct credentials, and when a user logs out of their account.
 A cookie should also expire if the account is inactive for a long period of time and force the user to re-authenticate.
-This also applies for changes in state, meaning the cookie should automatically be destroyed when the session changes from anonymous to authenticated or vice versa.
+This also applies to changes in state, meaning the cookie should automatically be destroyed when the session changes from anonymous to authenticated or vice versa.

 Session tokens should be long, unpredictable, and unique.
 These properties can help to ensure that an attacker cannot guess or brute force the value of the token.
-The expiration on persistent cookies should be set for no longer than 30 minutes, which prevents from session fixation and further hijacking.
+The expiration on persistent cookies should be set for no longer than 30 minutes, which prevents session fixation and further hijacking.
 This can be achieved by modifying the Expire and Max-Age attributes.
-If no value is specified for the Expire or Max-Age attributes the cookie does not persist in the user’s browser and is removed when the tab or browser is closed, this is commonly used for session cookies.
+If no value is specified for the Expire or Max-Age attributes, the cookie does not persist in the user’s browser and is removed when the tab or browser is closed.
+This is commonly used for session cookies.
 It is also recommended that the scope of domains that are able to access the session cookie is limited and restrictive.
 This is controlled by the Domain and Path attributes.